About

 At the beginning of grad school, I spent some time in programming languages research.

 I studied math and physics as an undergrad.
-This background has its benefits, though I’ve done a lot of catching up in CS.
+This background provided a solid foundation for my career.
+Since then, I’ve done a lot of catching up in CS and biology.

 I hope this blog evolves into something useful and interesting.